-As a boy, young Whittico attended the local public schools but he aspired to higher education.
-Eventually, he attended Lincoln University in Pennsylvania, where he earned his A. B. degree in 1896.
+As a boy, young Whittico attended the local public schools, but he aspired to higher education.
+Eventually, he attended Lincoln University in Pennsylvania, earning his A. B. degree in 1896.
 Whittico then taught for seven years in the racially segregated schools of Henry and Patrick counties, Virginia.

-Whittico moved to Keystone, West Virginia around 1900 and joined a thriving interracial business community in the booming coal town.
+Whittico moved to Keystone, West Virginia, around 1900 and joined a thriving interracial business community in the booming coal town.
 He launched the McDowell Times, dedicated to “the interest of the Negro Race-His Social and Political Rights.”
-The paper became one of the most prominent African American newspapers in the region, boasting a circulation of eleven thousand.
+The paper became one of the region’s most prominent African American newspapers, boasting a circulation of eleven thousand.

 Labor demands of nearby coal mines brought many Blacks to the region.
-Whittico helped mold these voters into an important voting bloc in West Virginia Republican politics.
-Whittico was critical of Socialist and labor movements in the region and voiced support for the coal industry.
+Whittico helped mold these voters into a significant voting bloc in West Virginia Republican politics.
+Whittico was critical of Socialist and labor movements in the area and voiced support for the coal industry.

 Whittico belonged to the Presbyterian Church and was prominent in the work of the Masons, Pythians, Odd Fellows, and Elks.
 He was President of the Odd Fellows’ Investment Society, Advocate of the local Council St. Luke’s, and a director of the Pythian Mutual Investment Association.

 Whittico was twice married.
-His first marriage was in 1899, to Annie M. Lamkin of Henry County, Virginia.
-The second marriage was in 1913, to Eda E. Alexander, daughter of Joseph and Julia Alexander, of Point Pleasant, West Virginia, and a graduate of West Virginia Collegiate Institute.
+His first marriage was in 1899 to Annie M. Lamkin of Henry County, Virginia.
+The second marriage was in 1913 to Eda E. Alexander, daughter of Joseph and Julia Alexander of Point Pleasant, West Virginia, and a West Virginia Collegiate Institute graduate.

-Mr. Whittico’s favorite books were the Bible, Pilgrims’ Progress, and the Life of Lincoln and he promoted “buying homes, education, going into business, establishing a more kindly relation with white man…learning to economize and stop aping the rich.”
+Mr. Whittico’s favorite books were the Bible, Pilgrims’ Progress, and the Life of Lincoln.
+He promoted “buying homes, education, going into business, establishing a more kindly relation with white man…learning to economize and stop aping the rich.”

 The character of M. T. Whittico contributed to the development of fictional figures in Denise Giardina’s 1987 coalfields novel, Storming Heaven, which includes an influential Black newspaper editor.